-Corporate GovernanceFollowing the restructuring of the Board during the year, the Chairman implemented changes to all Board sub-committees including a full review of their mandates.
+Corporate GovernanceFollowing the restructuring of the Board during 2012, the Chairman implemented changes to all Board sub-committees including a full review of their mandates.
 The Board has now established appropriately constituted Audit, Remuneration, Nomination, Health, Safety and Environment and Technical Committees with formally designated responsibilities.

 In addition, sub-Board committees have been convened including the Executive Committee which includes the Group Head of Projects and Group Head of Exploration and a Corporate Social Responsibility Committee to be headed by P Hain.